filipe-silva/FireflyIII.Net/generated/docs/BudgetsApi.md

 <a id="listtransactionbybudgetlimit"></a>
 # **ListTransactionByBudgetLimit**
-> TransactionArray ListTransactionByBudgetLimit (int id, int limitId, int? page = null, TransactionTypeFilter type = null)
+> TransactionArray ListTransactionByBudgetLimit (string id, string limitId, int? page = null, TransactionTypeFilter type = null)

 List all transactions by a budget limit ID.